_42B4270.jpg

-Andrew Chamberlain is Senior Director of Data Science and Head of Product Analytics at Udemy, the online learning platform.
-He is an applied economist specializing in experimentation and the data science of technology platforms.
+Andrew Chamberlain is Vice President of Product Analytics and Chief Economist at Sequoia.
+He is an applied economist specializing in labor markets, compensation, and the data science of technology platforms.

-At Udemy, he leads a 17-person data science team responsible for the company’s experimentation, pricing algorithms, causal inference, dashboarding, and product data science.
-Previously he served as Senior Director of Product Machine Learning at Glassdoor, the online jobs platform.
-He also served as the first Chief Economist at Glassdoor, where he founded the company’s Economic Research organization in 2014 and served as leader for more than 6 years.
+Previously he served as Head of Product Analytics at Udemy, the online learning platform.
+At Udemy, he led a 17-person data science team responsible for the company’s experimentation, pricing algorithms, causal inference, dashboarding, and product data science.
+In the past he has also served as Director of Product Machine Learning and Chief Economist at Glassdoor, where he founded the company’s Economic Research group in 2014 and served as leader for 8 years.

 As an economist, Andrew’s applied research has examined the use of incentives to correct bias in online reviews, the presence of wage premiums among public-sector workers, the causal effect of liquor availability on crime, the impact of federal grants on tax policy, the distributional impact of climate policies, the microeconomics of job search and hiring, the presence of gender pay gaps in online data, and a variety of other topics.